muldjord/skyscraper/docs/CLIHELP.md

 NOTE!
 The old options will continue to function for a while, but if you have scripts using the old individual options, please update them to use this new `--flags FLAG1,FLAG2` format.
 The old options *will* be deprecated at some point in the future.
 To see which flags are considered deprecated check `--help`.

 ##### forcefilename
-Use filename as game name instead of the returned game title when generating a game list.
-Consider using 'nameTemplate' config.ini option instead.
+This option forces Skyscraper to use the filename (excluding extension) instead of the cached titles when generating a game list.
+Consider setting this in [`config.ini`](CONFIGINI.md#forcefilenamefalse) instead.

+NOTE!
+If 'nameTemplate' is set in config.ini this option is ignored.
 ##### interactive
-Always ask user to choose best returned result from the scraping modules.
+When gathering data from any of the scraping modules many potential entries will be returned.
+Normally Skyscraper chooses the best entry for you.
+But should you wish to choose the best entry yourself, you can enable this option.
+Skyscraper will then list the returned entries and let you choose which one is the best one.
 ##### nobrackets
-Disables any [] and () tags in the frontend game titles.
-Consider using 'nameTemplate' config.ini option instead.
+Use this option to disable any bracket notes when generating the game list.
+It will disable notes such as `(Europe)` and `[AGA]` completely.
+This option is only relevant when generating the game list.
+It makes no difference when gathering data into the resource cache.
+Consider setting this in [`config.ini`](CONFIGINI.md#bracketstrue) instead.

+NOTE!
+If 'nameTemplate' is set in config.ini this option is ignored.
 ##### nocovers
-Disable covers/boxart from being cached locally.
-Only do this if you do not plan to use the cover artwork in 'artwork.xml'
+Disables the caching of the resource type `cover` when scraping with any module.
+If you never use covers in your artwork configuration, this option can save you some space.
+Consider setting this in [`config.ini`](CONFIGINI.md#cachecoverstrue) instead.
 ##### nohints
-Disables the 'DID YOU KNOW:' hints when running Skyscraper.
+Disables the "Did you know" hints when running Skyscraper.
+Consider setting this in [`config.ini`](CONFIGINI.md#hintsfalse) instead.
 ##### nomarquees
-Disable marquees from being cached locally.
-Only do this if you do not plan to use the marquee artwork in 'artwork.xml'
+Disables the caching of the resource type `marquee` when scraping with any module.
+If you never use marquees in your artwork configuration, this option can save you some space.
+Consider setting this in [`config.ini`](CONFIGINI.md#cachemarqueestrue) instead.
 ##### noresize
-Disable resizing of artwork when saving it to the resource cache.
-Normally they are resized to save space.
+By default, to save space, Skyscraper resizes large pieces of artwork before adding them to the resource cache.
+Adding this option will disable this and save the artwork files exactly as they are retrieved from the scraping module.
+Consider setting this in [`config.ini`](CONFIGINI.md#cacheresizefalse) instead.

+NOTE!
+This is not related to the artwork compositing that happens when generating a game list.
+This is *only* related to how Skyscraper handles artwork when adding it to the resource cache while gathering data from the scraping modules.
 ##### noscreenshots
-Disable screenshots/snaps from being cached locally.
-Only do this if you do not plan to use the screenshot artwork in 'artwork.xml'
+Disables the caching of the resource type `screenshot` when scraping with any module.
+If you never use screenshots in your artwork configuration, this option can save you some space.
+Consider setting this in [`config.ini`](CONFIGINI.md#cachescreenshotstrue) instead.
 ##### nosubdirs
-Do not include input folder subdirectories when scraping.
+By default Skyscraper will include roms located in subfolders.
+By adding this option Skyscraper will only scrape the roms located directly in the input folder.
+See `-i <PATH>` above to read more about the rom input folder.
+Consider setting this in [`config.ini`](CONFIGINI.md#subdirstrue) instead.
 ##### nowheels
-Disable wheels from being cached locally.
-Only do this if you do not plan to use the wheel artwork in 'artwork.xml'
+Disables the caching of the resource type `wheel` when scraping with any module.
+If you never use wheels in your artwork configuration, this option can save you some space.
+Consider setting this in [`config.ini`](CONFIGINI.md#cachewheelstrue) instead.
 ##### onlymissing
-Tells Skyscraper to skip all files which already have any data from any source in the cache.
+This option tells Skyscraper to skip all files which already have any piece of data from any source in the cache.
+This is useful if you just scraped almost all files from a platform succesfully with one source, and then want to only scrape the remaining games with a different source to fill in the holes.
+Normally Skyscraper will scrape all files again with the second source.
 ##### pretend
-Only relevant when generating a game list.
+This option is *only* relevant when generating a game list (by leaving out the `-s <MODULE>` option).
 It disables the game list generator and artwork compositor and only outputs the results of the potential game list generation to the terminal.
-Use it to check what and how the data will be combined from cached resources.
+It can be very useful to check exactly what and how the data will be combined from the resource cache.
 ##### relative
-Forces all gamelist paths to be relative to rom location.
+Only relevant when generating an EmulationStation game list (which is the default frontend when the `-f` option is left out).
+This forces the rom and any media paths (if they are the same as the input folder) inside the game list to be relative to the rom input folder.
+Consider setting this in [`config.ini`](CONFIGINI.md#relativepathsfalse) instead.
 ##### skipexistingcovers
 When generating gamelists, skip processing covers that already exist in the media output folder.
 ##### skipexistingmarquees